 "You won't think it's so funny when your hat gets soaked and shrinks!" he called to the boy, who ran off to his room.
 He shook his head, smiling.
 "Youth…"

 His head turned instantly to the desk and the envelope.
 He had forgotten about it for a brief moment, lost in other thoughts about raindrops and whether he'd just pulled a muscle.
 It once again consumed his mind, an infinite number of possibilities with an equally infinite amount of conclusions crowding in his head.
 Now, the blank parchment seemed foreboding.
 Was it brought on by the darkness of the room, assisted by the storm now pelting the windows with rain?
 No, the paper itself seemed to secrete an aura, releasing dark secrets, swallowed by the shadows.

 Settled at the desk, Professor Layton turned on the lamp, and once again took the paper into his hands.

 "Write your name… Write your name…" He continued repeating the words, looking over the paper for the third or fourth time.
 He held the paper up to the light, hoping to see some secret writing.
 Nothing.
 What was the point of a blank paper?

 Without warning or a second thought, he took his ink pen in hand, and, neatly, wrote his name in his flowing scrawl.
 "Herrrshel Laaayton," he whispered softly, reciting his name slowly as he wrote.
-He smiled, and-waited.
+He smiled, and…waited.
 The ink glistened in the lamp's light.
 Had he expected a fanfare, or some earth-shattering event?
 He stared at his name, dumbfounded.
-"Well, that was over-"
+"Well, that was a bit of a let—"